hotpads/ERNIE-for-the-Rest-of-Us/README.md

 from Baidu.
 ERNIE 2.0 claimed [the top GLUE score](http://research.baidu.com/Blog/index-view?id=128) as of December 11, 2019.
 However, ERNIE is implemented in Baidu's [Paddle deep learning framework](https://github.com/PaddlePaddle/Paddle) whereas the rest of us typically use more popular framework, e.g. Tensorflow.
-This project provides an accessible package to recreate the ERNIE model in tensorflow initialized with the original ERNIE=trained weights.
+This project provides an accessible package to recreate the ERNIE model in tensorflow initialized with the original ERNIE-trained weights.

 # Installation and Usages